CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

 * With Linux, macOS and MobaXterm the SSH tunnelling works by default.
 * PuTTy requires filling in the settings to PuTTy tabs, so it is slower and more complicated, but possible.

-## The workflow for using RStudio or Jupyter Notebook in Puhti
+## Workflow for using RStudio or Jupyter Notebook in Puhti

 *Using the Puhti Web Interface*

-* For instructions on this, [see the Puhti web interface documentation](../computing/webinterface/index.md)
+* For instructions on this, [see the Puhti web interface documentation.](../computing/webinterface/index.md)

 *Using SSH tunneling*